IDSIA/sacred/docs/examples.rst

 Sacred sources or in the
 `Github Repository <https://github.com/Qwlouse/sacred/tree/master/examples>`_.
 Look at them for the sourcecode, it is an important part of the examples.
-It can also be very helpful to run them yourself and play with the commandline interface.
+It can also be very helpful to run them yourself and play with the command-line interface.

 The following is just their documentation from their docstring which you can